btoulouse/Brian-Toulouse/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+This ePortfolio has helped me to highlight the skills I have gained through the Computer Science program at Southern New Hampshire University.
+To be able to go through my past projects and select the ones that highlight and enhance the skills of my choice will help me to start my career.
+Putting all of thee projects together in a portfolio that is housed in GitHub has also given me more experience and knowledge in the collaborative environment that will help me work with members of my future team.
+The narratives helped me practice explaining projects in non-technical terms.
+I was able to pick projects that really highlighted my skills in data structures, algorithms, databases and software design and engineering.
+Revisiting these projects also helped me to find ways to make my programs more secure.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for